 There are three main types of traditional scoliosis braces used: the Boston brace, the Charleston bending brace, and the Milwaukee brace.

-The Boston brace is the most commonly-used scoliosis brace in the United States and is a type of TLSO brace (Thoracic-Lumbo-Sacral-Orthosis), and it focuses on curvatures in the thoracic and lumbar sections of the spine.
+The Boston brace is the most commonly-used scoliosis brace for children and adults in the United States and is a type of TLSO brace (Thoracic-Lumbo-Sacral-Orthosis), and it focuses on curvatures in the thoracic and lumbar sections of the spine.

 Its end goal is to stabilize a scoliotic curve so that it does not increase in size.
 The brace was designed in the 70’s and has evolved very little since then, despite the fact that we know a lot more about the condition, currently, than we did in the past.